alexelcodes/iot-security/01-environment-setup/README.md

 - Prepares a Kali Linux VM for scanning and monitoring
 - Connects ESP32 to publish test data to the broker

-## Task Description

-The task description can be found in the [task-description.md](task-description.md) file.

 ## Additional Files

 - `firewall-rules.md`: Notes on firewall configuration